SRSU Mission Statement

 Process for Evaluating Measures of Student Success

-Sul Ross State University evaluates measures of student achievement in response to SACSCOC Standard FR 4.1.
+Sul Ross State University evaluates measures of student achievement in response to SACSCOC Standard R8.1.
 Additional data related to student achievement is available through the webpage for the SRSU Office of Institutional Effectiveness.